How Do Online Classes Work?

 What is the Online College Community Like?

-And while the work will be done from wherever you are, you’re not alone if you choose a school that has supports in place to help you succeed.
 Online students at SNHU work with an admission counselor to ensure the degree program they choose is the right fit.
-Upon enrollment, an academic advisor is assigned to provide support throughout each course and assist with scheduling, resource advice and lend a hand whenever needed.
-Adjunct instructors are available throughout each course to clarify information, answer questions and facilitate learning.
+Upon enrollment, an academic advisor is assigned to them to provide support throughout each course and assist with scheduling, resource advice and lend a hand whenever needed.
+Adjunct instructors are available throughout each SNHU course to clarify information, answer questions and facilitate learning.

 There are also career advisors ready to assist you whether you're angling for a promotion at work or want to leave your job and find a new one.
 You can also gain career insights and assistance in building your connections and personal brand with the help of an alumni network.
-At SNHU, you'll find there are more 130 thousand graduates.
+At SNHU, you'll find there are more than 240 thousand graduates.

 How Many Classes Do You Take in College?